Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil.md

 ![GM Cards](/img/drawn-to-evil/showcase_dm.png)

 The Game Master also has a set of cards that represent important characters and locations in the world.
 Importantly, these archetypes dictate the type of Evil that the players will investigate as well as any help or hinderance they find along the way.

+{{< emailsubscribeform >}}